Stakeholder views on continuing professional development for doctors working in public primary care facilities in central Uganda: a qualitative study

 Internet services: the availability of internet services was identified as a strong CPD facilitator from the interviews.
 This made it possible for doctors to carry on with CPD sessions via Zoom, join other CPD platforms, and think of more innovations that foster CPD. '…we can also be on Zoom with other health facilities and share information, we have facilities for Zoom, it was offered by Mildmay.
 They gave us a big television, plus they connected us to the internet.´ (P05)

 Grants: the Ministry of Health and its implementing partners were reported to provide funding for support supervision and the development of regional CPD resource centers.
 The resource centers are to serve the doctors and all other cadres in the lower-level health facilities supervised.
-'So the partnership we made with USAID was to make regional hospitals centers for provision of CPD especially where there is little capacity.´ (P01) '…currently there is a funding agency from Korea, they support the regional referral hospitals to monitor and supervise health facilities especially HC IVs, so for us, we are using that window, … If it is say, Advanced Life Support, the CPD we want, we tell them and slot it on the day when they will come...´ (P03)
+'So the partnership we made with USAID was to make regional hospitals centers for provision of CPD especially where there is little capacity.´ (P01) '…currently there is a funding agency from Korea, they support the regional referral hospitals to monitor and supervise health facilities especially HC IVs, so for us, we are using that window, … If it is said, Advanced Life Support, the CPD we want, we tell them and slot it on the day when they will come...´ (P03)

 Health facility managers: participants noted that in some of the public primary care facilities, the persons in charge advocate for CPD while others may not care.
 Their active advocacy was described as ensuring that time and money are allocated for CPD activities.
 Some were charged with CPD activities directly, for instance, mentorship, conducting CPD sessions for fellow doctors, and spearheading quality improvement projects.
-'In HC IVs where they have a budget, if you get a good focal person …can convince the administration to allocate … incentives for continuing medical education sessions e.g. a soda. …if they have PHC allowances… they use it as an opportunity to get some refreshments… on that day when they have the CPDs or … as an allowance…´ (P02) '…there are in-charges in the know and would allow time the staff for the CPDs...´ (P10)
+'In HC IVs where they have a budget, if you get a good focal person …can convince the administration to allocate … incentives for continuing medical education sessions e.g. a soda. …if they have PHC allowances… they use it as an opportunity to get some refreshments… on that day when they have the CPDs or … as an allowance…´ (P02) '…there are in-charges in the know and would allow time the staff for the CPDs...´ (P10).

 Acknowledgement of health facility-based CPD providers: the participants noted that recently the UMDPC advertised for facility-based CPD providers to register with it for recognition.
-This has partially improved the facilitation and information flow to the UMDPC about CPD activities especially when the doctors need proof of CPD as they renew their annual practicing licenses. '…we allowed the smaller units at the district, at the HC IVs if they have more than two or three doctors to apply as CPD providers and they are accredited.´ (P01)
+This has partially improved the facilitation and information flow to the UMDPC about CPD activities especially when the doctors need proof of CPD as they renew their annual practicing licenses. '…we allowed the smaller units at the district, at the HC IVs if they have more than two or three doctors to apply as CPD providers and they are accredited.´ (P01).

 Harmonization of regional CPD guidelines and committees: the medical councils of the different countries in the East African region are working together and have harmonized their CPD requirements, therefore when the doctors receive CPD points in the region they are recognized.
 'CPD became an East African item, among the things we have harmonized… so there is an opportunity as East Africans to grow the concept so that we have mutual recognition of CPD across the region.´ (P01).
 It was also reported that some of the recent guidelines by the UMDPC are primarily focused on CPD opportunities.
-For instance, the guideline on medical camps emphasizes local leadership of a doctor so that at the end of the camp continued learning of both skills and knowledge has happened. '… we have put a requirement in the medical camp guidelines that a local doctor should be in charge of the camp …. the main thing to the council, is there skills transfer in that camp…?´ (P01)
+For instance, the guideline on medical camps emphasizes local leadership of a doctor so that at the end of the camp continued learning of both skills and knowledge has happened. '… we have put a requirement in the medical camp guidelines that a local doctor should be in charge of the camp …. the main thing to the council, is there skills transfer in that camp…?´ (P01).

 Theme 3: CPD benefits